Title

 The CARE Team is one of several M State resources available to address student concerns.
 Others include the dean of students, counselors, college social workers, accessibility resources staff and the Title IX coordinator.

-How can I refer a student to the CARE Team?
+Refer a student to the CARE Team

 What happens when a student is referred?